latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 - Evaluate performance separately for each task type
 - Allow miners to specialize or participate in multiple sub-subnets

-### Emission Distribution

-Sub-subnets don't change the total emissions to a subnet.
-Instead, they redistribute those emissions based on:

-1. **Owner-defined proportions**: How much of total emissions each sub-subnet receives
-2. **Miner performance**: How well miners perform within each sub-subnet
-3. **Validator weights**: How validators score miners in each sub-subnet

 ### Example Calculation